 - freedom vs. equality;

-- unity vs. diversity;
+- unity vs. diversity; and

 - common wealth vs. private wealth.